EUDR Timeline: Key Dates and Compliance Deadlines

 - 30 December 2024 — Original compliance deadline (no longer applicable)

-- 30 December 2025 — Compliance deadline for large operators and non-SME traders.
-From this date, all relevant products placed on the EU market or exported must comply with EUDR requirements
+- 30 December 2026 — Compliance deadline for large and medium operators and traders.
+From this date, all relevant products placed on the EU market or exported must comply with EUDR requirements.

 Country classification

 The European Commission is expected to publish the country risk classification (benchmarking) that will determine the levels of due diligence required.
-Originally planned for 30 December 2024, this classification is expected before the December 2025 compliance deadline.
+Originally planned for 30 December 2024, the classification has been pushed back several times and is expected ahead of the 30 December 2026 compliance deadline.

 Information system

 The Commission has developed an Information System through which operators submit their due diligence statements.
 Access is provided via the EU Single Window Environment for Customs (EU SWE-C).
-The system must be operational before the compliance deadline.
+The April 2026 simplification package includes an implementing act revising the rules of the Information System; engineering teams integrating with it should track the implementing act closely.

-For a detailed analysis of legal requirements, see the EUDR legal analysis.
+For a detailed analysis of legal requirements, see the EUDR legal analysis or the dedicated targeted revision page.
 For practical preparation guides, visit eudr.solutions.

 Related Pages